fernandosm/hybridModels/README.md

 The current version runs:

 * Customizable hybrid model in dynamic networks in which migration is the link type between nodes.
+Using this link type allows user to create rules that compute the number of individuals that emigrate and the probability weight of a individual of a certain state to emigrate.

 * Customizable hybrid model in dynamic networks in which influence is the link type between nodes.